RigNet: Repetitive Image Guided Network for Depth Completion: Conclusion

 \section{Conclusion}

-In this paper, we explored a novel repetitive design in our image guided network for depth completion based on the popular mechanism of looking and thinking twice.
+In this paper, we explored the repetitive design in our image guided network for depth completion task.
 We pointed out that there were two issues impeding the performance of existing outstanding methods, \emph{i.e.}, the blurry guidance in image and unclear structure in depth.
 To tackle the former issue, in our image guidance branch, we presented a repetitive hourglass network to produce discriminative image features.
 To alleviate the latter issue, in our depth generation branch, we designed a repetitive guidance module to gradually predict structure-detailed depth maps.
 Meanwhile, to model high-frequency components and reduce GPU memory consumption of the module, we proposed an efficient guidance algorithm.
 Furthermore, we designed an adaptive fusion mechanism to automatically fuse multi-stage depth features for better predictions.
-Extensive experiments show that our method achieves state-of-the-art performance on both the indoor and outdoor benchmarks.
+Extensive experiments show that our method achieves outstanding performances.